Antony2500/test_task_today/README.md

 # at http://0.0.0.0:8000/api/docs you will see documentation for all your endpoints.
 This is the default path to access
 the automatically generated API documentation in FastAPI.

+# AND DON'T FOTGET THAT I ALSO MADE AUTH SYSTEM SO IF U DON'T DO SIGNUP OR LOGIN U CAN'T USE ANOTHER ENDPOINTS :)

 # Start a project using Poetry:

 1. Make sure you have Poetry installed.
 If not, install it with the following command: